-- Helps your immune system – Protein is digested by your body to help support your immune system, either by being used as a fuel source once the amino acid turns into glutamine, or glucose. the other way is by your body pumping protein enriched white blood cells throughout your system to help fight infections.
+- Helps your immune system – Protein is digested by your body to help support your immune system, either by being used as a fuel source once the amino acid turns into glutamine or glucose. the other way is by your body pumping protein-enriched white blood cells throughout your system to help fight infections.

-- Keeps your hormones balanced – Proteins help maintain adequate productions of chemicals like, testosterone, serotonin, and dopamine. when these levels get low you will feel moody, tired , and depressed.
+- Keeps your hormones balanced – Proteins help maintain adequate productions of chemicals like testosterone, serotonin, and dopamine. when these levels get low you will feel moody, tired, and depressed.

-- Lowers your blood sugar levels – BCAAs increase insulin secretion especially, leucine, and isoleucine, they actually make your muscle absorb sugar from your body.
+- Lowers your blood sugar levels – BCAAs increase insulin secretion especially, leucine, and isoleucine, they actually make your muscles absorb sugar from your body.
 Which, in return will drop your blood sugar levels.

 What Should You Look For In A Vegan BCAA Supplement

-- No gelatin by products – Many manufacturing companies use gelatin as a thickener, but what a lot of people don’t know is that gelatin is made up of animal by-products such as, ground up animal skin, bones, tendons, and ligaments.
+- No gelatin by-products – Many manufacturing companies use gelatin as a thickener, but what a lot of people don’t know is that gelatin is made up of animal by-products such as, ground-up animal skin, bones, tendons, and ligaments.
 These are obviously products that a vegan would want to avoid (or anyone for that manner)

-- At least a 2:1:1 Ratio of leucine, isoleucine, and valine – The three branched chain amino acids you want to see in your product is Leucine, isoleucine, and valine.
-For the best results you want a ratio of 2:1:1 in the same order that I just wrote them.
+- At least a 2:1:1 Ratio of leucine, isoleucine, and valine – The three branched-chain amino acids you want to see in your product is Leucine, isoleucine, and valine.
+For the best results, you want a ratio of 2:1:1 in the same order that I just wrote them.

-- Plant based amino acids – You want to find products that use fresh, naturally sourced plant based ingredients like, sunflower seeds, sesame seeds, corn, etc
+- Plant-based amino acids – You want to find products that use fresh, naturally sourced plant-based ingredients like, sunflower seeds, sesame seeds, corn, etc

 - Trusted company – Find companies that have been around for a long time that make their ingredients, and manufacturing habits transparent for anyone to see, and most importantly make sure they use 3rd party testing.
-This is where a company will send their product to a lab that has no affiliation with them in order to show that their product has meets all of their promises.
+This is where a company will send its product to a lab that has no affiliation with them in order to show that their product has met all of their promises.

 - CEMP facility – This is a title given to manufacturers by the FDA that stands for Current Good Manufacturing Process.
-This is only given out to companies that meet every regulation the FDA upholds.
+This is only given out to companies that meet every regulation of the FDA upholds.